basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Graphs.md

 * **Bridges** An edge in a graph between vertices say U and V is called a Bridge, if after removing it, there will be no path left between U and V, and the the components will increase by one, **every bridge is not part of a cycle**.
   * **Bridges in Directed Graphs** If the whole graph is SCC then it contains no bridges, if it contains more than one SCC then there must be a brdige connecting those SCC, so an edge is a bridge if and only if it is not contained in any cycle.
-* If there is a bridge then there must be an Articulation points, but if there is an Articulation points they may contain no bridges.
+* **If there is a bridge then there must be an Articulation points, but if there is an Articulation points they may contain no bridges.**
+* **Bridges & Articulation points notes:**
+  * **Undirected graph**
+    1. If the whole graph make a cycle then there is no cut points or bridges.
+    2.
+  * **Directed graph**
+    1. If the whole graph is SCC then there is no cut points or bridges.
 * **Strongly Connected Components** A directed graph is SCC if there is a path between all pairs of vertices and it's either a cycle or an individual vertex, A SCC of a directed graph is a maximal strongly connected subgraph.
 ### Minimum Spanning Tree
 ### Single Source Shortest Paths